1929 Indianapolis 500: Engine specifications and rule changes

 The 1929 race would be the final year contested with the supercharged 911/2 cu. in.
 (1.5 L) displacement engine formula.
-Speedway president Eddie Rickenbacker had decided to substantially change the engine specifications for 1930 and beyond in an effort to lure back the passenger car manufacturers, and make the cars on the track resemble more those sold to the motoring public.
+Speedway president Eddie Rickenbacker sought to substantially change the engine specifications for 1930 and beyond in an effort to lure back the passenger car manufacturers, and make the cars on the track resemble more those sold to the motoring public.
 Rickenbacker's desire was to move away from the supercharged, specialized racing machines that had taken over the Speedway through the 1920s.

 Contrary to popular belief, the proposed rules changes were not made in response to the stock market crash of 1929 (which had not occurred yet) and the subsequent Great Depression.
 The rule changes for 1930 were in fact being laid out as early as 1928, and were already approved by the AAA Contest Board in early January 1929.
 In addition, the 1929 race would be the final for the foreseeable future to be without riding mechanics.
 From 1930 and beyond, the rules were once again going to mandate two-man cars.

 With the 911/2 c.i.d engines on their way out, interest was focused on whether the roughly 200 horsepower machines could set a track record for 500 miles in their swan song.
 Qualifying speeds were expected to be fast.

 For 1929, riding mechanics were optional, however, no teams utilized them.

 Jimmy Gleason's car carried #53, the first number over 50 in the history of the race.

 Race schedule

 Participants began arriving at the Speedway in mid-April, but very few, if any, cars took laps prior to May 1.
 The track was officially made available for practice beginning on Wednesday May 1.
-Time trials was scheduled for four days - Saturday May 25 through Tuesday May 28.
-Qualifying on Saturday would be held from 1 p.m to 5 p.m., and qualifying on Sunday would be held from 11 a.m. to 5 p.m.
+Time trials was scheduled for four days – Saturday May 25 through Tuesday May 28.
+Qualifying on Saturday would be held from 1 p.m. to 5 p.m., and qualifying on Sunday would be held from 11 a.m. to 5 p.m.
 Time trials for Monday and Tuesday was tentatively scheduled on an as-needed basis, although on Monday, rain would ultimately wash out the day.